Learn How to Make the best homemade pizza…the ultimate budget food!

 When it comes to mozzarella on a pizza there are quite a few options these days.
 These are the 4 you may want to think about…

-1. Pre grated mozzarella – this is a very popular option and will give you the desired stringy pull once it cooks that everyone looks for.
+- Pre grated mozzarella – this is a very popular option and will give you the desired stringy pull once it cooks that everyone looks for.
 Its a very convenient product in that you can literally pick it of of the shelf and pour it onto your pizza.
 The supermarkets have started doing mixes like cheddar with mozzarella which can be quite good and give the slightly bland mozzarella a bit of flavour.

-2. Low moisture mozzarella is delicious used on homemade pizza!
+Its cheap and very easy to get hold of but it can contains starch and other anti-caking agents to stop the cheese becoming a single clump and sometimes these additions can change the flavour of the cheese slightly. - Low moisture mozzarella is delicious used on homemade pizza!
 It melts very easily, slightly easier than fresh mozzarella and gives you a better stretch and elastic pull which is obviously what it’s all about.
 It’s really easy to work with – you can grate, slice it or cube it up and because of its lower moisture level, you don’t have to worry about the watery pool on top of the pizza.

-3. Fresh mozzarella has a lovely creamy, fresh flavour.
+I would however say that it doesn’t taste as fresh as fresh mozzarella but low moisture mozzarella is my first choice when it comes to dressing my homemade pizza! - Fresh mozzarella has a lovely creamy, fresh flavour.
 It doesn’t burn easily making it good for high temperature cooking but still melts really well giving you the pools of melty, stringy cheese you like to see on a good pizza!
 You will often find fresh mozzarella brought fresh over the counter or purchased in bags or tubs and will most likely be stored in a water, whey or brine solution.
 Due to this high water content there is a bit of prep required when using fresh mozzarella.
 To avoid the watery pools you sometimes find on top of your pizza you need to drain the mozzarella for a good 15 minutes plus, it needs patting dry and ideally used on the pizza in smaller pieces.
 Fresh mozzarella proves to be a very affordable, very popular choice of mozzarella for topping your pizzas.

-1. Buffalo mozzarella is made from water buffalo milk.
+- Buffalo mozzarella is made from water buffalo milk.
 It has a richer, creamier flavour than cows milk mozzarella and comes with a higher price tag to match.
 You can use buffalo mozzarella as you would normal mozzarella but do try adding it to your pizza after it is baked for a creamier, fresher flavour.
 If you are adding it to your pizza before baking you will need to drain your mozzarella for even longer than normal mozzarella due to its even higher water content.

 If you want an even more extravagant product with an even higher price tag, Burrata is delicious and a completely different level of richness and creaminess to add to your pizza.
 It has a fresh mozzarella outer shell with a creamy curdy centre.
 The curds having a very subtle, tangy flavour.